ceph/ceph-medic/docs/source/codes/common.rst

 WCOM1
 ^^^^^
-A running OSD and MON daemon was detected in the same node.
+A running OSD and MON daemon were detected in the same node.
 Colocating OSDs and MONs is highly discouraged.

 Errors